socek/quackquack/docs/_sources/docs/sqlalchemy.rst.txt

 Defining sql table
 ------------------

-All tables should be defined using SqlAchemy's ORM.
-Code below is a simple definition of base table.
+All tables can be defined using SqlAchemy's ORM.
+Code below is a simple definition of such base table.

 Also it implements TableFinder which is used for searching all defined tables in our package.
-This will be used in the Alembic integration.
+This will be used in the Alembic integration later.

 .. code-block:: python